Nicholas Smith (actor)

 Nicholas John Smith (5 March 1934 – 6 December 2015) was an English comedian and actor.
-He appeared in the BBC sitcom Are You Being Served?, playing original character Mr (Cuthbert) Rumbold, the manager of the fictional Grace Brothers department store.
+He appeared in the BBC sitcom Are You Being Served?, playing Mr (Cuthbert) Rumbold, the manager of the fictional Grace Brothers department store.

 Early life

 Smith, the son of a chartered surveyor, attended a preparatory school and St John's School, Leatherhead.
+He served with the Royal Army Service Corps in Aldershot during his national service.
 He learned to play musical instruments, studied singing and trained as an actor at RADA.
 He then appeared in repertory theatres, on the West End stage, at the Bristol Old Vic and on Broadway.

 Roles

 Smith's earliest TV roles were as a non-speaking extra in various ITV programmes.
 He had his first speaking role in the BBC's Doctor Who serial The Dalek Invasion of Earth (1964).
 Smith persuaded the serial's director, Richard Martin, to expand the role so that his character, Wells, appeared in three of the serial's six episodes instead of only one or two as originally scripted.
 This was followed by small roles in many other adventure series, such as The Saint, The Avengers, The Champions and Ace of Wands.
 In 1969 he appeared in the television period drama The First Churchills as the historical figure of Titus Oates.
+In 1971 in the series Budgie episode "Some Mother's Sons" as Detective Sergeant Clooney.

 Are You Being Served?

 Are You Being Served? began with a pilot episode in 1972, with Smith playing Mr Cuthbert "Jug Ears" Rumbold, the manager of the menswear and ladieswear departments in a large fictional London store called Grace Brothers.

 Smith remained with the programme until the end of its run in 1985, as well as appearing in the Are You Being Served? spin-off film in 1977 and the sitcom's sequel, Grace & Favour (also known as Are You Being Served?
 Again! in the United States), in 1992 and 1993.
 Following the death of Frank Thornton on 16 March 2013, Smith was the last surviving member of the original cast of Are You Being Served?
-The last surviving principal actor is Mike Berry, who joined the cast beginning in 1981 for series 8 in the role of Mr Spooner following actor Trevor Bannister's departure from the series.
+The last surviving principal actor was Mike Berry, who joined the cast beginning in 1981 for series 8 in the role of Mr Spooner following actor Trevor Bannister's departure from the series.
+He died on 11 April 2025.